Skip to content

 Benefits of Ma Huang:

+This herb is not without its talents.
 L-ephedrine can increase the contraction of heart muscle, therefore; it can increase cardiac output.
 L-ephedrine causes less arrhythmia than epinephrine, but if there are physical diseases of the heart present, or if patients are using digitalis it can cause arrhythmia.
-L-ephedrine can cause systolic and diastolic pressure to go up.
-L-ephedrine can cause the smooth muscle to relax.

 Uses of Ma Huang: